 I’m so happy to introduce you to this most incredible Women’s Health Probiotic!
-I kept in mind the importance of a strong immune system this fall and winter season 2021/2022.
-This formulation may change next year, depending on our need for a healthy and robust immune response.
+I kept in mind the importance of a strong immune system.

 Why I chose these specific strains: